0day-ci/dpdk/doc/guides/prog_guide/mempool_lib.rst

 The ``rte_mempool_default_cache()`` call returns the default internal cache if any.
 In contrast to the default caches, user-owned caches can be used by non-EAL threads too.

+In addition to a core's local cache, many of the drivers don't release the mbuf back to the mempool, or local cache, immediately after the packet has been transmitted.
+Instead, they leave the mbuf in their Tx ring and either perform a bulk release when the ``tx_rs_thresh`` has been crossed or free the mbuf when a slot in the Tx ring is needed.

+An application can request the driver to release used mbufs with the ``rte_eth_tx_done_cleanup()`` API.
+This API requests the driver to release mbufs that are no longer in use, independent of whether or not the ``tx_rs_thresh`` has been crossed.
+There are two scenarios when an application may want the mbuf released immediately:

+* When a given packet needs to be sent to multiple destination interfaces (either for Layer 2 flooding or Layer 3 multi-cast).
+  One option is to make a copy of the packet or a copy of the header portion that needs to be manipulated.
+  A second option is to transmit the packet and then poll the ``rte_eth_tx_done_cleanup()`` API until the reference count on the packet is decremented.
+  Then the same packet can be transmitted to the next destination interface.

+* If an application is designed to make multiple runs, like a packet generator, and one run has completed.
+  The application may want to reset to a clean state.
+  In this case, it may want to call the ``rte_eth_tx_done_cleanup()`` API to request each destination interface it has been using to release all of its used mbufs.

+To determine if a driver supports this API, check for the *Free Tx mbuf on demand* feature in the *Network Interface Controller Drivers* document.

 Mempool Handlers
 ------------------------